robole/artifice/readme.md

 A Halloween themed design with animated bats and a transmuting cat.

-Animated images can be used as a mask to create an animated element, and you can apply custom styles to the element to create interesting silhouettes.
+Animated images (GIF, WEBP) can be used as a mask to create an animated element.
+Then, you can apply custom styles to the element to create interesting silhouettes.

 https://github.com/robole/artifice/assets/3703647/1fd4a497-7f49-432e-a6b6-567190e9961c